damianiandrea/mongodb-nats-connector/README.md

 * Create two streams on NATS JetStream, `COLL1` and `COLL2`, if they do not already exist.
 * Start watching the `coll1` and `coll2` collections, publishing any change event to NATS `COLL1` and `COLL2` streams respectively.
-Depending on the operation type, a different stream subject will be used, for example inserting a document in `coll1` will result in a message being published on `COLL1.insert`, for updates it will be `COLL1.update`, and for deletions `COLL1.delete`.
+Depending on the operation type, a different stream subject will be used, for example inserting a document in `coll1` will result in a message being published on `COLL1.insert`, for updates it will be `COLL1.update`, for replacements `COLL1.replace`, and for deletions `COLL1.delete`.

 Check that the connector is up and running: